 The simple reality is that knowing who to work with is difficult when you’re not able to judge the expertise of others yourself – and it’s a truly damning state of affairs when yesterday’s self-proclaimed “social media gurus” are today’s “cybersecurity experts”.
 At SOHO, that’s not the case.
 Our team consist of real cyber experts.

 The company provides a range of standalone cybersecurity advisory services to clients.
 These include:

 To see a range of examples, see our cyber case studies page for detail.

 But more than the above, we work with security in mind.
 From secure everyday communications with our clients, through to privacy and security by-design website and software development, our clients know that we’ve thought through the implications of cybersecurity, and the reality of cyber-threats, throughout every stage of a project’s lifecycle – whether they’re contracting us to do cyber-security work or not.

 David Wilkinson is SOHO’s Partner leading on cyber matters.
 He sits on the management committee of the UK’s Information Assurance Advisory Council, which was established in 1999, combining the efforts of government, industry, and academia in countering informational threats to UK plc.
-He also heads the development of SOHO’s Hash Intelligence complex systems modelling and risk simulation platform.
+He also heads the development of SOHO’s HASH.AI complex systems modelling and risk simulation platform.